Overview

 -

-Symptoms of NF1 include color changes and benign tumors on the skin.
+Symptoms of NF1 include skin color changes and benign tumors on the skin.
 Some people who have NF1 develop other conditions.
-These conditions include bone deformities, such as a curved spine, and an eye nerve tumor called an optic glioma.
+These conditions include bone changes, such as a curved spine, and an eye nerve tumor called an optic glioma.
 People with NF1 are at risk of developing a malignant peripheral nerve sheath tumor.

 Symptoms

-- Swelling or a lump under your skin
+- Swelling or a lump under your skin.

-- Pain, tingling or numbness
+- Pain, tingling or numbness.

-- Weakness or loss of function in the affected area
+- Weakness or loss of function in the affected area.

-- Dizziness or loss of balance
+- Dizziness or loss of balance.

 Causes